jdc-cunningham/pi-zero-hq-cam/README.md

 ### Disclaimer

-The 5V 1A micro usb charger's discharge cut off is very low around 2.5V so that is not relied upon for safety.
+The 5V 1A micro usb charger's discharge cut off is very low around 2.5V, keep that in mind.